solita/solita.github.com/_posts/2016-02-09-installing-server-environment-with-powershell.md

 Enable-WindowsOptionalFeature -Online -All -FeatureName NetFx4
 ```

 All flag means that it will also install required dependencies if any.
+The .NET delivered among the operating system might not be latest but the feature needs to be enabled all the same.
+IIS will need it among some other features.
+Full list of my users can be found in our example config file at the bottom of the article.

-#### Executables (newest .NET)
+#### Executables
 With windows feature we were able to install the .NET version that is delivered with the operating system.
 Although that is not most likely the newest one.
 Instead we need to fetch the newest one from [the internet](https://download.microsoft.com/download/E/4/1/E4173890-A24A-4936-9FC9-AF930FE3FA40/NDP461-KB3102436-x86-x64-AllOS-ENU.exe).
 With executables you never can be quite sure how they should be installed because there is no stricly unified commandline parameters.
 Here is an example how your executable installation might looklike.

 ```